nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Create a function in the Groups class that accepts a DOM element that is an open/close grouper and returns the corresponding Group instance if there is one, or null otherwise.
  * Create a static function in the Group class that accepts a DOM node and returns the deepest Group instance surrounding it, if there is one, or null if there isn't.